BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 </blockquote>

 <p>
-von Neumann publicized (although didn't actually invent) the internal organizational architecture used in EDVAC, which is the architecture still used in almost all computers today.
+von Neumann publicized (although didn't invent) the internal organizational architecture used in EDVAC, which is the architecture still used in almost all computers today.
 It's called The von Neumann Architecture.<sup>34</sup>

 The name is ironic, because von Neumann basically just wrote up notes on a design created by two other researchers: John Mauchly and J. Presper Eckert<sup>40</sup>